Final-Full-Stack-Project-Team/T3A2-PartA/readme.md

 2. As a student, I want to be able to share lists with my cohorts so that we can  work together on upcoming group assignments and check off the list as they are completed in order to stay up-to-date on what tasks are ahead of us.

-3. As a parent, I want to be able to create weekly grocery lists that can be easily edited while at the supermarket because my grocery needs a frequently changing.
+3. As a parent, I want to be able to create weekly grocery lists that can be easily edited while at the supermarket as my grocery needs frequently change.
 I want to share this list with my partner so they can add items to the list that I may have forgotten.

-4. As a travelling salesperson I want to be able to create a list of clients and be able to mark them as completed or crossed out so that I can keep track of the clients who I have visited on any given day.
+4. As a traveling salesperson I want to be able to create a list of clients and be able to mark them as completed or crossed out so that I can keep track of the clients who I have visited on any given day.

-5. As a person who is not highly tech savvy, I would like to be able to have create to-do lists in an app that is simple to use so that I can focus on my tasks without getting overwhelmed by complex user interfaces.
+5. As a person who is not highly tech savvy, I would like to be able to create to-do lists in an app that is simple to use so that I can focus on my tasks without getting overwhelmed by complex user interfaces.

 6. As a camping enthusiast, I want to make an inventory of all of my camping gear so that I can check that I have everything I need before heading off to my next camping adventure.
-After my camping trip has finished, I want to be able to quickly unmark all items on the list so that I can go through the list again for future trips.
+After my camping trip has finished, I want to be able to quickly uncheck all items on the list so that I can go through the list again for future trips.
 I want to be able to easily edit and delete items when I buy or replace things.

 # **R5**